 The book collection is organized according to the Library of Congress Classification System in that the general subjects are identified by a single letter of the alphabet, numbers identify subtitles, additional letters and numbers emphasize sub-groups.
 The book collection is organized on the shelves by this classification system, book number and publishing date.
 The print journals and newspapers are arranged in alphabetical order.

 Collection are predominantly in English, but also contain some in Turkish.
-All printed materials are on open access in the ground floor.
+All printed materials are on open access in the ground and first floor.

 Rules & Policies